mathieucarbou/YaSolR/docs/build.md

 Refer to [Mycila JSY App](http://mathieu.carbou.me/MycilaJSYApp/) project to find more information about how to wire your JSY.

-Here is below some examples of hardware you can use to setup a Remote JSY with Mycila JSY App:
+Here are some examples of hardware you can use to set up a Remote JSY with Mycila JSY App:

 |                        Mean Well HDR-15-5 5V DC                         |                                   ESP32                                   | JSY                                                                       |
 | :---------------------------------------------------------------------: | :-----------------------------------------------------------------------: | ------------------------------------------------------------------------- |